yauhenrachkouski/heyhire-app/docs/SUBSCRIPTION_FLOW.md

 ## Server Actions

 ### `getUserSubscription()`
-Fetches subscription for the active organization, with fallback to user's Stripe customer.
+Fetches subscription for the active organization (by `subscription.referenceId = activeOrgId`).

 ### `requireActiveSubscription()`
 Gate that redirects users without active subscriptions to `/paywall`.